oscarlai1998/tp/docs/team/oscarlai1998.md

 ___
 #### Implemented `ProgressCommand` class of iGraduate
-The ProgressCommand class is responsible for executing the `progress` command, which allows users to see their graduation progress based on two criteria: a progress bar and the number of MCs completed out of 160MCs.

 *Considerations*

 The Progress Command is important to iGraduate because in essence, our app's main focus is to help users know their progress towards graduation.
-Hence, we decided the best visual way to tell our users what their progress is like is through the progress bar which prints a black bar after every increment of 10% and the number of MCs completed out of 160MCs.
+Hence, the progress command was important so that we can display visually the graduation progress through a progress bar and ratio of MCs completed out of 160.

 ___
 #### Implemented `ListCommand` class of iGraduate with [Ke Wen]((https://github.com/kewenlok/))
-The ListCommand class is responsible for executing the `list` command, and allows an additional input parameter for users to choose which list they want to view. `all` lists all modules on your list, `complete` lists all modules that have been completed (i.e. marked as done), `incomplete` lists all modules that have been added into the system but has not been completed(i.e. modules that you are currently taking or yet to take), `available` lists all modules that can be taken (with prerequisites fulfilled), but have not been taken, based on the completed modules.
+The ListCommand class is responsible for executing the `list` command, and allows an additional input parameter for users to choose which list they want to view. `all`, `complete`, `incomplete` , `available` .
 The list shows module details including the module `type`, `code`, `completetion status`, `name`, `grade` and `credits`.

 *Considerations*

-Due to large amount of modules where modules have a specific type e.g. (core, elec, ge) and they are either completed or incomplete, we decided to implement a list function to view the specific modules based on the list.
-On my part, I implemented list all, incomplete and completed.

-___
-#### Implemented Exceptions

-* Implemented **InvalidModularCreditException** - This exception
-  is implemented in the AddCommand and UpdateCommand Class to check if the modular credit input is negative.
-* Implemented **InvalidModuleGradeException** - This exception is implemented in the UpdateCommand and DoneCommand class to check if the grade input is valid.
-* Implemented **PrerequisiteNotFoundException** - This exception is implemented in the AddCommand class is thrown if the pre-requisite module cannot be matched.
+List command was very challenging to implement because it required us to isolate the specific detail that the user wants and list them out.

 ___
 ### Contributions to documentation